aldoeliacim/skullking/TRAINING_LOG.md

 ## V6 (Planned) - Loot Alliances & Enhanced Observations

-**Status:** Planned
+**Status:** Ready to Train

 ### Motivation

 V5 model doesn't understand loot alliance mechanics (new feature: +20 bonus when both allied players make their bids).
 Need to add alliance observations so the agent can:
 1. Recognize when it holds loot cards
-2. Track active alliances
+2. Track active alliances (supports multiple alliances)
-3. Consider alliance bonus in bidding strategy
+3. Consider alliance bonus in bidding/play strategy

 ### Changes from V5